ozzymcduff/ExtractPhoneNumbers/README.md

 ## Caveats

-ExtractPhoneNumbers currently does not parse emergency numbers or SMS short code numbers.
+ExtractPhoneNumbers currently does not validate phone numbers.
+This means that it will extract text that sort of looks like phone numbers.
+In order to weed out the wrong numbers you could use this lib together with [GlobalPhone](https://github.com/wallymathieu/GlobalPhone).

 ## Development
 The ExtractPhoneNumbers source code is [hosted on GitHub](https://github.com/wallymathieu/ExtractPhoneNumbers).
 You can check out a copy of the latest code using Git: